 There also could be cumulative effects that result from implementation of a TVA activity or activities that is as yet unforeseen, such as the transfer of land from TVA to another landowner.
 Under this situation, TVA may or may not know what is planned for the land following the transfer as such potential future development is not reasonably foreseeable.
 Therefore, the potential impacts cannot be incorporated into this cumulative effects assessment.
 Future routine operations, including vegetation maintenance activities conducted by TVA, have the potential to trigger state, private and non-federal actions.
 Those actions cannot be identified sufficiently to take them into account in TVA's analyses other than in the broadest sense.
-Therefore, for this analysis TVA considered its broader program activities (across all land uses) as representing the baseline conditions within the study area.
+Therefore, for this analysis TVA considered its broader program activities within the study area, coupled with other past and ongoing vegetation maintenance activities (across all land uses) as representing the baseline conditions within the study area.
 As such this baseline is the predominant and appropriate context for analysis against the proposed vegetation maintenance activities.